SurajMelkani/Histosols-spectroscopy-soil-carbon-ml/README.md

 ### How to Use

-Prepare Your Data
-Export spectral data from a handheld near-infrared instrument (such as NeoSpectra or similar devices) in .csv or .xlsx format.
+1-Export spectral data from a handheld near-infrared instrument (such as NeoSpectra or similar devices) in .csv or .xlsx format.

-Wavelength Requirements
-The prediction models are optimized for the 1350–2500 nanometer spectral range.
+2-The prediction models are optimized for the 1350–2500 nanometer spectral range.
 Ensure your data covers this wavelength window.

-Upload & Analyze
-Upload your file to the dashboard.
+3-Upload your file to the dashboard.
-The system will process spectral features and generate estimates for:

-Soil organic carbon fractions

-Active and stable carbon pools

-Soil health indicators

-Results are generated instantly through an integrated machine learning pipeline.
+4-Results related to soil carbon and soil health indicators will be generated instantly through an integrated machine learning pipeline.

 ### No Data?
 Use the Demo Dataset
 If you do not have raw spectral files available, you can download our **Reference Demo File** below to test the platform: